What You Need to Know:

 “The oil industry argues technology is great so their impact is small.
 But in Prudhoe bay, just 100 miles away from the Arctic Wildlife Refuge, the environment has been devastated.
 The north slope experiences an average of 504 oil spills a year, totaling more than 1.9 million gallons of toxic substances between 1996 and 2004 (according to the Alaska Department of Environmental Conservation).
 The air pollution is worse than in Washington D.C.
 They are constantly fined for ignoring environmental regulations.
 The list goes on.
 Even if you trusted the oil companies when they say it will be different in the Refuge it doesn’t solve the effects of extraction on climate change in a place where average temperatures have already exceeded three degrees.
 Ninety-five percent of the Arctic is already open to oil and gas.
 Can we keep just five percent off-limits? ” – Tommy Caldwell, POW Alliance member & professional climber

-From May 13-16, we’ll be in Washington D.C. with leaders from the outdoor community talking with our lawmakers about the importance of voting yes on the Arctic Cultural and Coastal Plain Protection Act.
-Our $887 billion outdoor recreation economy is at risk from climate change.
-We don’t have time not to protect our public lands.
+In May 2019, we headed to Washington D.C. for our Arctic Fly-In alongside partner organization The Alaska Wilderness League.
+We brought leaders from the outdoor community to talk with our lawmakers about the importance of voting yes on the Arctic Cultural and Coastal Plain Protection Act.